ugahcandi/ugahcandi/README.md

 - 👋 Hi, I’m @ugahcandi
 - 👀 I’m interested in ...
 Full stack dev
 - 🌱 I’m currently learning ...
-JavaScript
+JavaScript and react js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... senior Collegues in the field
 - 📫 How to reach me ... ugahcandidus@gmail.com

 <!---